dward2/BME547/Resources/Databases/mlab.md

   `<db_password>` placeholders with the name and password you created above.
 6. Save this string for use in class and projects.

-### Adding another a database user
-1. Click on "Database Access" in the left-hand list.
-2. Make sure the "Database Users" sub-tab is selected.
-Then click "Add New Database User" button.
-3. Select the Password Authentication Method
-4. Complete the username field, select a password (__remember this__), choose "Read and write to any database", and click "Add User".
-5. Make a new copy of your connect string with this new username and password

 ### Granting Another User Access to Your MongoDB Web Interface
 When working as a team, you will likely be using just a single MongoDB database.
 As the entire team may need to see that database on the MongoDB